inaimathi/cl-notebook/README.md

 ### TODO (also, this section should eventually be moved to the github issue tracker)

-- Give users ability to specify name and filepath of new notebook when they start one
-	- You can do this almost trivially by letting them open nonexistent files in the `open` dialog, and having that create a new book
 - BUG: if you're viewing an existing but unloaded book at server restart, it doesn't get loaded (it should the first time its viewed)
-- Give users an interface to upload new notebooks from their local environments to the notebook instances' local (we need this for the multi-user situation)
+- Triage the old bugs (do they still happen?
+If so; prioritize)
+- Move charts css out to the charts notebook along with the implementation code
 - add a little tutorial to `_notebook` book (or maybe make separate config books)
 	- Config books is the right answer I think; we should have a `_welcome`, followed by a bunch of module books (including `charts`, and maybe `minibuffer` at least)
 - add a default code cell to each newly created book
+- Expose hooks so that notebooks can make changes to the front-end CSS/javascript system
+- Give users an interface to upload new notebooks from their local environments to the notebook instances' local (we need this for the multi-user situation)
 - when a cell is clicked, show its control halo (this'll make mobile use possible)
-- Move charts css out to the charts notebook along with the implementation code
 - Add support for more cell types; at minimum `markdown`, and javascript would probably also do nicely
-- Expose hooks so that notebooks can make changes to the front-end CSS/javascript system
 - Need a complete how-to set of videos at some point
 - Port to the proper way of using SSEs (with event tags rather than an action field in the payload)